videolan/x265/doc/reST/lossless.rst

-A somewhat related feature, :option:`--tskip` tells the encoder to evaluate transform-skip (bypass DCT but with quantization still enabled) when coding small intra blocks.
+A somewhat related feature, :option:`--tskip` tells the encoder to evaluate transform-skip (bypass DCT but with quantization still enabled) when coding small 4x4 transform blocks.
 This feature is intended to improve the coding efficiency of screen content (aka: text on a screen) and is not really intended for lossless coding.
 This feature should only be enabled if the content has a lot of very sharp edges in it, and is mostly unrelated to lossless coding.